 Asking for and accepting help, being able to delegate, and learning to simplify are three principles that most caregivers cite as key to surviving the “marathon” of caregiving.

-First, say the experts, caregivers must trim their expectations of what they can accomplish.
+First, caregivers must trim their expectations of what they can accomplish.
 Then, they need to prioritize their needs.
 For instance, it can be extremely difficult to care for your ill family member, handle all regular housekeeping duties and be the “fun” parent on the weekends.
 To help ease the load, consider hiring a housecleaning service once or twice a month or asking a family friend to take your child to the playground.
 When a neighbor offers assistance, have a list of possible tasks you can choose from, such as mowing the lawn, walking your dog or making a casserole for your freezer.
 Remember, friends and neighbors also want to feel useful.
 Accepting help is a way to include them in the process.

 Caregiving at the Hospital

 You won’t always know in advance when your loved one needs to go to the hospital.
 So it can help to have a bag ready, in case you need to make an emergency trip.
 Magazines, pre-downloaded music or podcasts, even a small cooler with snacks can be welcome amenities in the sometimes-alienating hospital environment.
-If your loved has a scheduled surgery, consider asking a family member or friend to accompany you, but be honest with yourself about your relationship with that person.
+If your loved one has a scheduled surgery, consider asking a family member or friend to accompany you, but be honest with yourself about your relationship with that person.
 For example: Does your sister deal with anxious situations by gossiping about other family members?
 If so, that may be more challenging than being alone in the waiting room.

 The Medical Team